How to use a computer mouse

 Using the mouse wheel

-The mouse wheel allows you to scroll up and down on any page without having to use the vertical scroll bar.
-If your mouse has a wheel, you may have already used this wheel on this page to scroll down as you are reading the page.
+The mouse wheel lets you scroll up and down on any page without having to use the vertical scroll bar.
+If your mouse has a wheel, you may have already used it to scroll down as you are reading this page.
 If you are not familiar with this wheel, use it now to scroll up and down on this page.

 On most computer mice, the mouse wheel is also a button.
 You can press it to take an optional action, which is dependent on the program you are using.
-For example, if you click on this Computer Hope link with your mouse wheel by pressing down on the mouse wheel while hovering over the link, the Computer Hope page opens in a new tab.
+For example, if you click this Computer Hope link by pressing down on the mouse wheel, it opens in a new tab.

 Other mouse buttons

-There are dozens of different mice available for the computer today with many different button options.
+There are many different mice available for the computer today, with many different button options.
 Another popular configuration for a mouse today is to have two thumb buttons on the left side of the mouse.
 These two buttons allow you to move back and forward on a browser or can be programmed to perform any other action on your computer.

 Other types of mice

-Finally, keep in mind that many sizes and types of mice can be used with a computer.
+Finally, realize that many sizes and types of mice can be used with a computer.
 If you have a hard time using your mouse or want to try something visit a local computer store or online store to see available options.
 In the picture, is an example of a trackball mouse that is easier for some users to use.